 Students are expected to develop independent learning skills throughout the course as they become IB Learners and prepare themselves for life at University.
-On average, successful IB students will spend between 13 and 18 hours per week on their study (approximately 2 to 3 hours per subject plus 1-2 hours on ToK and Extended Essay).
+On average, successful IB students will spend between 18 and 24 hours per week on their study (approximately 3 hours per week per HL subject and 2 hours per week per SL subject plus 3-4 hours on CAS and 2 to 3 hours on ToK and Extended Essay).
 This work will include set homework tasks; extended projects and assignments; recapping, revising and reflecting; wider reading and preparatory study.
 It is important that they develop good, regular work habits, have a quiet organised environment in which to work and maintain good eating and sleeping habits.